JGroefsema/3x3-API-client/README.md

 # 3x3 API Client
-An attempt at writing a client for the FIBA 3x3 API.
+An attempt at writing a client for the FIBA 3x3 scoring feed API.

 ## Usage
 The scripts will rely on 3 text files in the same folder as the script itself.